Soushi888/cours/src/routes/js-ts/[...2]basics/[...2]data-types-and-variables/+page.md

 ### Global variables

 Global variables in **JavaScript** are variables that are defined outside of any function or block, allowing them to be accessed and modified from any part of the code.
 Historically, these variables were declared using the `var` keyword.
-However, due to modern best practices emphasizing better scope management and encapsulation, the use of var for declaring global variables is considered deprecated.
+However, due to modern best practices emphasizing better scope management and encapsulation, the use of var for declaring global variables is considered **deprecated**.
 Despite this, understanding global variables remains relevant as they continue to exist within the language and can be seen in older programs.

 ``` javascript
 var a = 1;